 - Increase churn rate – When you deliver a great experience, customers will return back to you and on the contrary, substandard service will encourage them to churn.
 A single instance of bad customer service is enough to switch to a new company.

 - Affect brand loyalty – Customer loyalty is a strong predictor of a businesses’ long-term viability because loyal customers are durable.
-Poor customer service affects customer lifetime value as they leave you after a bad experience.
+Poor customer service affects customer lifetime value (CLTV) as they leave you after a negative customer support experience.
 Loyalty and brand image are interrelated and losing loyal customers affects the overall brand.

 Top reasons for bad customer service examples (and how to fix them)

 What are the reasons that may label business with the worst customer service tag?
 Let us go into details and discuss the “how-tos” that businesses can practice in order to fix bad customer service experiences.

 1. Fail to offer real time support

-Customers expect real time response.
+Customers expect real time responses.
 Hubspot research says, “90% of customers rate “immediate response” as very important when they have queries”.
 It means the response time of the channels you provide should be reasonable.